Renewable Natural Resources

 Renewable natural resources are those which can be recycled, reproduced or regenerated.
 These include crops, wild plants, animals, water, air, etc. Centuries of intensive human use, settlements and other land clearings for various developments have greatly changed the original landscape and thereby destroyed our natural resource base to a great extent.
 Moreover, the unsustainable use of the world's natural resources, not only to meet the increasing demand but also to quench his greed, is also depleting the biological resources at an alarming rate.
 As per the current estimates, the world population has crossed the mark of 6 billion; and is expected to be doubled in less than 50 years.
 Unless population is controlled and sound resource management policy is implemented throughout the world, majority of human beings below the poverty line, particularly in the third world, will face a difficult life in the coming decades.

 The population growth rate of Saudi Arabia is one of the highest in the world.
 As per the current circumstances, the existing population of 20 million is expected to be doubled by 2040.
 The rapid growths of human population and economy of the oil rich countries in the Arabian Peninsula and particularly of Saudi Arabia during the last three decades are projected to continue in the coming years.
 This growth has accelerated and often put pressure on the Kingdom’s renewable resource base.
-Since large tracts of vegetation rich areas are to be transformed for meeting the increasing demands of the industrial and agriculture sectors and for the urban development, the small remaining pockets of natural area are vital for future generations.
+Since large tracts of vegetation rich areas are to be transformed for meeting the increasing demands of the industrial and agriculture sectors and for the urban development, the small remaining pockets of natural area are vital for future developments.
 The following paragraphs depict the current status of the wild plant heritage of Saudi Arabia and portray some of the untapped economically important plants.

 Although Saudi Arabia is a large country, covering an area of 2, 250,000 sq km, the floristic elements are limited to a few thousands, in contrast to the rich floras of East African, West Asian and Mediterranean countries.
 Yet, the prevailing hospitable climate and topography of some parts of the Arabian Peninsula have indeed allowed the entry of many plants from neighbouring countries.
 However, populations of most of these wild plants on the Peninsular side are in a highly degraded state due to a number of reasons such as the unpredictable climate, lack of sufficient precipitation, meager regeneration, overgrazing, poor agricultural practices, unsustainable gathering of fuel wood, etc. Recent estimates show that Saudi Arabia contains about 2243 species in 142 families, of which 20% of plants are endangered, about 25% are rare and about 2% are endemic.